4 Best Health Insurance Companies for 2026

 • If you expect to need expensive medical care or prescriptions, it's often worth it to get a Gold plan with better coverage.
 By paying more each month, you'll pay less at the doctor.

 • If you're young and healthy, a Bronze plan can be a good way to save money and still have coverage if you get very sick.
-But it's a good idea to have enough money in your savings to pay for your health care costs up to your deductible before you choose this plan tier.
+But it's a good idea to have enough money in your savings to pay for your health care costs up to your before you choose this plan tier.

 • Do company extras help you save money?
 More expensive health insurance companies may give extra benefits like gym memberships, discounts and even cash rewards for healthy activities like exercising and checkups.
 Consider the value of these extras when comparing plans.